onox/orka/docs/parallel-programming.md

 ```

 `Job_1` can then be enqueued via the entry `Queue.Enqueue`.
-When the job is executed, it can optionally enqueue new jobs.
-These jobs
+When the job is executed, it can optionally enqueue new jobs via
-will be enqueued and executed before any dependent job of the job.
+`Context.Enqueue`.
+These jobs will be enqueued and executed before any
+dependent job of the job.

 ### Graphs